KellerJordan/cifar10-airbench/README.md

 ## Motivation

 CIFAR-10 is among the most widely used datasets in machine learning, facilitating thousands of research projects per year.
-However, many studies use poorly optimized trainings, leading to wasted time and sometimes contradictory results.
-To resolve this problem, airbench contains a set of training methods which are both (a) very easily runnable and (b) state-of-the-art in terms of training speed.
+The goal of this repo is to provide researchers with fast and stable training baselines, in order to accelerate small-scale neural network research.

-In particular, airbench training scripts attain 94%, 95%, and 96% accuracy on the CIFAR-10 test-set in 3.29, 10.4, and 46.3 seconds on an NVIDIA A100.
+This repo contains three training baselines for CIFAR-10 which reach 94%, 95%, and 96% accuracy in state-of-the-art time.
-These methods can replace baselines like training ResNet-20 or ResNet-18.
+These trainings are provided as easily runnable dependency-free PyTorch scripts, and can replace classic baselines like training ResNet-20 or ResNet-18.

 ## Training methods